CMPUT301F22T04/nosh/README.md

 | Chengxuan Li | chengxua |
 | Manav Powar | mpowar |
 | Lok Him Isaac Cheng | lokhimis |

+## Introduction
+To assist in meal planning, we want a mobile application that allows one to track their food storage, record their recipes, plan their meals for several days, and prepare shopping lists.

+## Installation
+Use the latest version of android studio software to run this program in your computer.
+This application is not available in the google play store yet.

 ## Wiki Page
 Link to our Wiki page: https://github.com/CMPUT301F22T04/nosh/wiki